 As you can see, the dressing on this dish is NOT one of those mayo-heavy ones like you find at your local deli.
 One reason why it makes such a great Summertime pasta salad.
 Most pasta salad dressings are very heavy on the mayo.
 The dressing is mayo-based, but I keep it light by using a mixture of extra virgin olive oil, vinegar, mayo and dijon mustard.
 It gets a touch of sweetness from a little honey, and the dill adds a ton of extra flavor that pairs so well the rest of the ingredients.
 I used dried dill in my recipe, but you could certainly use some fresh if you have it.

 This easy Pasta Salad will serve four as a main course or up to six as a side dish.

-- 2-1/4 cups macaroni pasta ( Jovial Foods brown rice pasta recommended for gluten-free)
+- 2-1/4 cups macaroni pasta ( Jovial Foods or Tinkyada brown rice pasta recommended for gluten-free)